Human Development & Family Studies (HDFS)

 HDFS 995 - Seminar and Special Problems

-A) Consumer Research; B) Family Relations; C) Education; D) Family Resource Management; and E) Human Development.
-The student contributes to a selective review and critical evaluation of the research and current literature and an examination of issues and trends.
-Independent projects may be a part of the experience.
+This course provides critical evaluation of the research and current literature and an examination of issues and trends.
 These seminars are open to graduate students with sufficient background and are not scheduled every semester.
 One or more semesters, maximum of 4 credits in one area.
 Prereq: permission.